cloud-gov/cg-site/content/ops/elb.md

 Currently, we are fronting Cloud Foundry apps with an Elastic Load Balancer (ELB) in the Cloud Foundry VPC.
 The ELB terminates HTTPS, and forwards HTTP traffic within the VPC.

-ELBs need to be created directly in the console or through the AWS API, not using `cf` commands.
+ELBs need to be created directly through the AWS console or API, not using `cf` commands.

 ### Creating and uploading the HTTPS certificate